david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 Jeopardy: Disk must be writeable or else it displays "DISK ERROR" and
 	then crashes into the monitor.

+mb-audit v0.7: You must run KEGS at 2.8MHz, but in the IIgs control panel
+	(Ctrl-Cmd-ESC) set the speed to slow.
+Ensure slot 4 is "Your Card".

 Microbe: Crashes upon booting.
 	Code at $599E tries to pull a return address off of a location beneath the stack pointer and jump to it, but it doesn't add 1